 Many spiritual philosophies agree that experience is all-important.
-We could even say the true meaning of life is to experience it, in all its many facets—to breathe in the full depth and breadth of it.
+We could even say the true meaning of life is to experience it, in all its many facets.
+That we must breathe in the full depth and breadth of it.
 But when a spirit being is called to this dualistic sphere—to this material plane—we are drawn here because it’s a match for where we are in our development.
 Our consciousness is limited, so true reality is blurred out to a great extent.

 The only way we can experience more of life is if we expand.
-Doing so requires us to come here, again and again, until all our blocks against life are gone, and we have tasted, savored and assimilated all of it.
-Then we can experience the totality of life, in all its splendor.
+Doing so requires us to come here, again and again, until all our blocks against life are gone.
+Then we will have tasted, savored and assimilated all of it.
+And then we can experience the totality of life, in all its splendor.

 Usually when we hear the word “experience,” we think of an outer experience.
 This, however, is not really the meaning of the word.
 The real meaning is inner experience.
 To wit, we can have outer experiences of all varieties, but if our inner experience is inhibited, the outer won’t mean much.

 We can travel far and wide.
-We can experience all kinds of situations, experimenting with every “experience” under the sun.
+And we can experience all kinds of situations, experimenting with every “experience” under the sun.
 We can look at life from every angle, experiencing art, science and nature.
-We can do all these things, learning everything our brains are able to master, but if our inner experience is dead, all these experiences will add little, if anything, to our life.
+We can do all these things, learning everything our brains are able to master.
+But if our inner experience is dead, all these experiences will add little, if anything, to our life.